soeai/mappgraph/index.md

 ![GitHub Logo](/images/graphs.png)

+#### 4. Running experiments

+So far, we already have graphs generated for all parameters (N and T).
+Next step is running notebook *“train_GNN.ipynb”* to train the Graph Neural Network and do prediction on the testing dataset.

+There are 6 hyper-parameters we need to choose before running the notebook.
+Each set of hyper-parameters will correspond to one experiment.

+List of hyper-parameters:
+* N: The maximum nodes kept to build a graph.
+* t: time slide, used to compute weight between 2 nodes.
+* k: A hyper-parameter defined in GNN architecture.
+* T: Duration of mobile traffic used to generate a graph.
+* apps: List of apps we want to classify.
+* features: List of features of each node used to classify.

 ### Publications

 1. Thai-Dien Pham, Thien-Lac Ho, Tram Truong-Huu, Tien-Dung Cao, Hong-Linh Truong, "MAppGraph: Mobile-App Classification on Encrypted Network